Donald Trump Wikipedia Page Vandalized On Thanksgiving, Picture Replaced With Penis

 Donald Trump’s critics got something to be thankful for on Thursday when his Wikipedia page was vandalized.
-As The Verge reports people asking Siri questions about the US president were greeted with the answer plus a preview of the Wikipedia page with a photo of a penis.
+As the Verge reports, people asking Siri questions about the U.S. president were greeted with the answer plus a preview of the Wikipedia page with a photo of a penis.
 The salacious photo did not appear with every search query, however.

-According to The Verge, Wikipedia has confirmed that the editors behind the vandalism have been banned from the site “indefinitely.”
+According to the Verge, Wikipedia has confirmed that the editors behind the vandalism have been banned from the site “indefinitely.”

 As you can imagine this isn’t the first time that Trump’s Wikipedia page has been vandalized.
 Mashable reports that during the early stages of the presidential election, the page was deleted twice in one day.
 When they deleted the page the second time, the editors wrote, “Let’s be fair, nobody cares about him.”

-Thursday’s “dick pic” edit may have been inspired by the tweets that Donald Trump posted on Thanksgiving.
+Thursday’s “d**k pic” edit may have been inspired by the tweets that Donald Trump posted on Thanksgiving.
 While the holiday normally engenders feelings of gratitude, Trump’s messages were more on the negative side.

 In one social media missive, he decried Chief Justice of The Supreme Court for his anti-Trump criticism.